jdavid54/polynomial_product_by_matrix/README.md

 Let a(x) a polynomial with m coefficients A = [a0, a1, a2, ..........., am-2, am-1], size m, degree deg1 = m-1

-Let b(x) a polynomial with n coefficients B = [b0, b1, b2, ..........., bn-2, bn-1], size n, degree deg2 = n-1,
+Let b(x) a polynomial with n coefficients B = [b0, b1, b2, ..........., bn-2, bn-1], size n, degree deg2 = n-1

-let m >= n
+Assuming m >= n, we swap A, B in the function if not !

-We have degree_max = deg1 + deg2 which give the numbers of rows of the matrix M.
+The product will have degrree_max = deg1 + deg2 which give the numbers of rows of the matrix M.

+The number of columns of this matrix is equal to deg2.

-From row m of the matrix, we add zeros to A to fit for degree exceeding (degree_max - deg1)
+From row m of the matrix, we add zeros to A to fit f with all degrees exceeding : degree_max - deg1

-To get the product a(x).b(x) with degree_max=m+n, we have to create a matrix M with shape (degree_max, n)
+To get the product a(x).b(x), we have to create a matrix M with shape (degree_max, deg2)

 On the right, I show a column vector with n coeeficients of B.